MojganGhodsi/Simple-Authentication-Service/README.md

 After cloning the project, you can build a jar file to use or you can use embeded tomcat which spring boot provides and use your system as a server.

-sthe context path is :
+the context path is :

 /authentication-service/api

-and you can access on 8080 port on the server, for example:
+and you can access it on 8080 port, for example:

 localhost:8080/authentication-service/api